jinzhenfan/jekyll-now/_posts/2016-10-10-PerlBLAST.md

 ```

+### Matching, Extending and Scoring

 Whenever a 4-mer in S is determined to be in Q, extract the location of the first occurrence of that 4-mer in Q. Then put the characters of Q and S in arrays (as we did in needleman.pl) so that you can examine individual characters.
 Then scan left from the k-mer in Q and in S, as long as you find matching characters.
 Repeat to the right.
 Let L denote the length of the whole match obtained in this way.
-If L is greater than 10, then print a message that a good HSP has been found between Q and S, and print S.Notice that the same HSP gets reported multiple times.
+If L is greater than 10, then print a message that a good HSP has been found between Q and S, and print S. Notice that the same HSP gets reported multiple times.

 ```perl
 foreach $kmerkey (keys(%kmerS)) {